nicholas-zeiss/bacon/README.md

 $ npm i
 ```

-To continue seeting up the application, you will first need a valid Amazon Web Services account with which to download the IMDb dataset.
+To continue setting up the application, you will first need a valid Amazon Web Services account with which to download the IMDb dataset.
 Ensure that your credentials are saved
 in your [shared credentials file](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).

 With that setup, add the directory to hold the dataset, download it, and unpack it with: